athankefalas/Stitcher/README.md

 has a property of root type that must be set during initialization.
 When trying to initialize these two types, an endless recursive loop will occur, as in order to instantiate root, you have to instantiate leaf and in order to instantiate leaf, you have to instantiate root.

-In order to avoid these cycles it is recommended to lazily inject the dependencies either by using the `@Injected` property wrapper or by invoking the manual injection methods of `DependencyGraph` when the property is first accessed.
-Stitcher has a runtime dependency cycle detection feature that detects these cycles and emits a descriptive error with the entire cycle mapped out, regardless of it's depth so they can be detected and resolved.
+In order to avoid these cycles, it is recommended to lazily inject the dependencies either by using the `@Injected` property wrapper or by invoking the manual injection methods of `DependencyGraph` when the property is first accessed.
+Stitcher has a runtime dependency cycle detection feature that detects these cycles and emits a descriptive error with the entire cycle mapped out, regardless of it's depth, so they can be easily detected and resolved.

 ```
 // InjectionError description when a cycle is detected: